PeacockIllustrated/who-cares-beautician/README.md

       VITE_FIREBASE_APP_ID="1:12345...:web:..."
       VITE_FIREBASE_MEASUREMENT_ID="G-..."
       ```
-    - The app has a hardcoded fallback config for initial setup, but using environment variables is recommended.
+    - The app has a hardcoded fallback config for initial setup, but using environment variables is required for deployment.

 6.  **Configure Firebase CLI:**
     - Log in to Firebase: `firebase login`